-The income deemed to have accrued to a member under section 7(11) is subject to normal \tan^7 and the statutory rates of tax would apply (see Annexure B).
+The income deemed to have accrued to a member under section 7(11) is subject to normal tax7 and the statutory rates of tax for that year of assessment will apply (see Annexure B).
 The amount is not a lump sum benefit as contemplated in the Second Schedule and is accordingly not subject to tax under the retirement fund lump sum withdrawal benefit tax tables.